KishoreIthadi/Angular2Gulp/README.md

 After running the above command, the production build will be placed in dist folder.

-In this build, all the HTML files included using templateUrl and CSS files included using styleUrls will be copied into production build folder.
+In this build, all the HTML files included using templateUrl and CSS files included using styleUrls will be copied into production build folder(dist).
 The final build file structure is shown below.
-Here we have to maintain the same folder structure as in development mode.
+Here we have to maintain the same folder structure as in development.

 ![Alt text](https://github.com/KishoreIthadi/Angular2Gulp/blob/master/readmefiles/Gulp-Prod.png?raw=true "Gulp-Build")

-You can also combine all the component CSS files into a single bundle as specified in below gulp task.
+You can also combine all the component CSS files into a single bundle as shown in below gulp task.

 ```js
 gulp.task('bundle-component-css', () => {